 By identifying what allows you to unwind, relax and enjoy moments in life, worry-free will help you stay energized in both your personal and professional life.

 The last strategy I’ll share with you today has to do with giving yourself permission to be powerful.
 This is certainly NOT about abusing your power for personal gain, this is about being comfortable and confident in your skin by knowing your values, embracing your worth, and speaking your truth.

 Take inspired action towards what you want by being proactive, initiating change – not just standing by waiting for life to give you what you want.
 You must give yourself permission to be in your power and be confident in going after what you want.
 This will result in feeling highly energized and connected to purpose as well as your professional identity.

 I covered a lot in this episode…let me recap the strategies that will help you ENERGIZE your work life, regardless of how depleted you are feeling.

 First claim the lead in your life by adjusting your attitude and following the 3 ways you can work on seeing things in a more positive way at work.

 Next, regain control by shifting your mindset, meaning do whatever it takes to develop a growth mindset, rather than stay in a fixed mindset.
 This is essential for your development and ability to move forward with ease and delight.

 Create clear emotional boundaries to plug the most common energy leak.
 Connect to your resources for nourishment and strength – and give yourself permission to restore your confidence by owning your power.

-If you would like additional support to help implement any of these strategies so that you can improve your life, your energy and your career development, then I invite you to schedule a Free consultation session.
+If you would like additional support to help implement any of these strategies so that you can improve your life, your energy, and your career development, then I invite you to schedule a Complimentary Career Consultation.